 Have you ever wanted to go to the top of Germany?
-Did you know it’s possible to hike up to the summit of Germany’s highest mountain – and you can do it without a guide.
+Did you know it’s possible to hike to the summit of Germany’s highest mountain in the summer months – and you can do it without a guide.

 Zugspitze mountain is aptly named the top of Germany, standing at 2,962 metres and towering above bright blue Lake Eibsee.
 Many people take the cable car route up and pay a whole lot of euros to make the return trip, but fit, experienced hikers have options to reach the top.